Get

 • Shake: Have your dog sit.
 Hold a treat in a closed fist in front of your dog.
 Wait for them to paw your hand before offering the reward.
 You can then transition to offering an open hand (with a treat in the other) and rewarding them for pawing it.

 • Play dead: Have your dog lie down.
-To play dead, you’ll lure them with a treat like you would to roll over but reward them when they reach a lying position.
+To play dead, you lure them with a treat like you would to roll over but reward them when they reach a supine position.

 3. Mark the Desired Behavior

-As with anything else, dogs will only decide to do tricks if it has a positive outcome that outweighs any alternatives.
-Treats, praise, and markers show they are making the best choice and one to repeat under similar conditions.
+As with anything else, dogs will only decide to do a trick if it has a positive outcome that outweighs any alternatives.
+Treats, praise, and markers show the dog that they are offering your desired behavior and give them a clue about what to repeat under similar conditions.

-When your dog does the behavior, offer a treat while saying “yes” or clicking your clicker.
-Timing is crucial, and you want the click to synchronize with the exact behavior you desire.
+When your dog does the correct behavior, say “yes,” or click your clicker right before offering them a treat.
+Timing is crucial, and you want the click to mark the exact behavior you desire.

 Little dachshund purebreed long bodied short legged small dog eating food for human owner male hand